What to Do When Your Social Media Manager Leaves

 It happens fast.
 One day your social media manager is scheduling posts and building momentum — the next, they’re gone.
 Whether they left voluntarily, were let go, or you’re moving on from a freelancer who wasn’t delivering, the question is the same: what do you do now?

 The good news: this is a transition, not a crisis — if you move methodically.
 Here’s what to do in the hours, days, and weeks after your social media manager leaves.
-But you might need a social media management company.
+But if you want a program that doesn’t collapse when one person leaves, you need a social media management company.

 Step 1: Secure Your Accounts Immediately